-Standard D: Developmental Learning A ctivitie es .
-Criteria NM SM/E NA Evidence Indicator Recommended Documentation used for review D1 Children have opportunities to make choices and explore their own interests. a.
+- nental Learning Activit cies Criteria Cinia Directea NM SM FM NA Evidence Association Standard Recommended Documentation used for review 14141 DIVI 11/1 1421 Lvidence C1 Children have opportunities to make choices and explore their own interests.
 They direct their own free play for at least 1⁄2 hour at a time, totaling at least one (1) hour in each half day.
+The provider offers several activities appropriate for the abilities and interests of the children.
+Free play may occur indoors or outdoors.
 Daily schedule of activities that shows evidence of this standard.
 Daily schedules of activities are retained for four (4) months.
-(2 out of 3) b.
-The provider offers several activities appropriate for the abilities and interests of the children. c.
-Free play may occur indoors or outdoors.
-D2 Children are engaged in activities most of the time.
+C2 Children are engaged in activities most of the time.
+Their faces often reflect concentration.
 Daily schedule of activities that shows evidence of this standard.
 Daily schedules of activities are retained for four (4) months.
-Developmental LearningActivities: Activity Planning D3 The provider understands how children grow and learn. a.
+Developmental Learning Activities: Activity Planning C3 The provider understands how children grow and learn.
 The provider gathers information about children's interests and needs through observation and conversations with parents and uses this information to set goals that support the children's development.
 Daily schedule of activities that shows evidence of this standard.
 Daily schedules of activities are retained for four (4) months.
-Individual file(s) foreach child in care that includes, but not limited to, notes of the child's interests, strengths, accomplishments, and challenges.
-(4 out of 5) b.
-The provider uses this knowledge to design the environment and plan activities that are developmentally appropriate and culturally appropriate for each child. c.
-The provider extends children's learning by describing what they are doing and asking open-ended questions. d.
-The provider helps children engage in activities by breaking complex tasks into simple ones - or increasing the difficulty of activities by combining familiar materials in new ways and contexts. e.
-The provider takes advantage of and builds upon the many natural learning experiences and "teachable moments" associated with daily life in a home.
-D4 The provider is flexible; a.
-The provider supports and extends children's self-directed play, as well as offering activities and materials that build on their interests, needs, and skills.
-Daily schedule of activities that shows evidence of this standard.
-Daily schedules of activities are retained for four (4) months.
-Individual file(s) for each child in care that includes, but not limited to, notes of the child's interests, strengths, accomplishments, and challenges.
-(3 out of 4)
+Individual file(s) for each child in care that includes, but not limited to, notes of the